Wayne Martin (American football): Professional career

 Martin, known as being quiet and reserved, missed the Pro Bowl after the 1992 season having racked up 15.5 sacks.
 Martin led the NFC in sacks in 1995.
 Martin earned $22.8 million during his 11 seasons with the Saints.

 Martin was able to produce four consecutive 10+ sack seasons.
 He reached that milestone during the 1994-1997 seasons, respectively.
 After another uncharacteristic subpar 1999-2000 season totaling under 7 sacks consecutive seasons (1998-1999), (1999-2000), he was asked to take a pay cut by a new Saints staff headed by coach Jim Haslett.
 Martin retired shortly thereafter.

+Personal life

 Martin's son, Wayne Martin Jr. won the 2011 Florida High School Coaches Association 2A player of the year as a senior at Providence School of Jacksonville.
 Wayne Jr. went on to accept a full basketball scholarship to UCF, where he played for one season before transferring to Southeast Missouri State University in 2012.
 He was dismissed from the team for violating team rules in 2013.

 Martin's younger brother, Jeff Martin, was drafted by the Los Angeles Clippers in the second round of the 1989 NBA Draft.
 Two months prior, the elder Martin was selected in the 1989 NFL Draft.